Neu Money Credit Cards — Student & Newcomer Builder Options (U.S.)

 - Credit limit: $350+ (can grow with on-time payments)

-- Fees/APR: No monthly or annual fees, but carries a variable APR if you don’t pay in full
+- Fees/APR*: No monthly or annual fees, and carries a fixed APR* for life of the card — up to 29.99% if you don’t pay in full

 - Foreign transaction fee: None